Yodeman/yolo/README.md

 # yolo
 implementing YOLO algorithm from scratch using PyTorch.
+For more detailed explanation, visit [this blog](blog.paperspace.com)